Quantum Measurement and the Aharonov-Bohm Effect with Superposed Magnetic Fluxes: Flux superposition

 While information is obtainable from the interference pattern, it is not complete.
-In the classical A-B effect, the flux $\Phi$ can only be determined modulo $2\pi\frac{\hbar c}{e}$.
-For $\Phi=0$ modulo $2\pi\frac{\hbar c}{e}$, the interference pattern is the same as that for a positive and negative classical flux -- there is no effect on the pattern.
+In the classical A-B effect, the flux $\Phi$ can only be determined modulo $2\pi\hbar c/e$.
+For $\Phi=0$ modulo $2\pi\hbar c/e$, the interference pattern is the same as that for a positive and negative classical flux -- there is no effect on the pattern.

-Superpositions of two magnetic fluxes which would individually be detectable via the A-B effect can give rise to interference patterns which differ from any found in the classical (or nonsuperposed) case.
+Superpositions of two magnetic fluxes which would individually be detectable via the A-B effect can give rise to interference patterns, which differ from any found in the classical (or nonsuperposed) case.

-Figures \ref{fig:ABFigure3}(a)-(c) in the following section show these patterns as a function of the magnitude of the flux parameter.
-They clearly indicate that the pattern produced by a superposition of equal magnitude fluxes in both directions is different from that produced in the usual A-B effect except for when the A-B effect would not detect either flux anyway (flux is zero modulo $2\pi\frac{\hbar c}{e}$).
+Figure \ref{fig:ABFigure3}(a)-(c) in the following section shows these patterns as a function of the magnitude of the flux parameter.
+They clearly indicate that the pattern produced by a superposition of equal magnitude fluxes in both directions is different from that produced in the usual A-B effect except for when the A-B effect would not detect either flux anyway (flux is zero modulo $2\pi\hbar c/e$).

 Note that the information about superposition is gathered from the full interference pattern and is built up, little by little, with contributions from each electron.
 For any finite experimental resolution and finite number of electrons scattered, one can only construct the likelihood that the observed interference pattern corresponds to the prediction for an arbitrary superposition of fluxes.
-No single electron scattering event provides unambiguous information even about the flux modulo $2\pi\frac{\hbar c}{e}$.
+No single electron scattering event provides unambiguous information even about the flux modulo $2\pi\hbar c/e$.

-One can also consider the case of fluxes which are detectable by the usual A-B effect, but now with unequal superpositions of ``up" and ``down" fluxes ($|\cos\frac{\theta}{2}|^2 \neq |\sin\frac{\theta}{2}|^2$).
-In this case, again, one extracts information about the nature of the state without any interaction which should cause the ``collapse'' of the state into one of definite flux.
+One can also consider the case of fluxes, which are detectable by the usual A-B effect, but now with unequal superpositions of ``up" and ``down" fluxes ($|\cos\theta/2|^2 \neq |\sin\theta/2|^2$).
+In this case, again, one extracts information about the nature of the state without any interaction, which should cause the ``collapse'' of the state into one of definite flux.